codefresh-io/cap-docs.codefresh.io/_docs/runtime/hosted-argo-configuration.md

 ---

-If you have signed-in for our Hosted GitOps offering, complete the three-step setup, and you are all set to launch your CD.
+If you have signed-in for our Hosted GitOps offering, complete the three-step setup, and you are all set to dive into the CD.

 ### Set up hosted runtime in Codefresh
-In the Codefresh UI, go to te
+In the Codefresh UI, go to Home

 #### 1. Install hosted runtime
 Start the installation.
 Codefresh completes the installation without any further intervention on your part.